 The first movie musical to really make me sit up and take notice of the genre's potential for expressing the grand emotions of joy, longing, and love, was Bob Fosse’s Sweet Charity.
-Admittedly, I was 12 years-old at the time (1969 – balcony of the Embassy Theater – Market St. – San Francisco), so what did I know about grand emotions in the first place; but no film before had ever given me such a roller coaster thrill ride experience from a film before.
+Granted, I was just 12 years-old at the time (1969 – balcony of the Embassy Theater – Market St. – San Francisco), so what did I know about grand emotions in the first place; but no film before had ever given me such a roller roller coaster thrill-ride of packed into a cinematic experience.
 I mean, I remember getting goosebumps just from the way the film opened with the Universal Studios logo fading in to the accompaniment of a choral/orchestral crescendo.
 It was all so overwhelmingly theatrical it didn't feel like a movie at all, more like an event!

 |Charity and her "Charlie" tattoo: Decades before every man, woman, child,|

-I sat though Sweet Charity twice that day, returned the following week and saw it two times more, then thereafter sought it out whenever it aired on television or made an appearance at a local revival theater.
-To this day it remains one of my favorite screen musicals, though more for nostalgia and all that iconic Fosse choreography than out of a distinct fondness for the movie itself.
+I sat though Sweet Charity twice that day, returning the following week to see it two times more.
+Thereafter, I sought it out whenever it aired on television or made an appearance at a local revival theater.
+To this day it remains one of my favorite screen musicals, although now more due to nostalgia and all that iconic Fosse choreography than out of a distinct fondness for the movie itself.

 |Shirley MacLaine as Charity Hope Valentine|